richardsonlima/richardsonlima.github.io/_posts/2026-01-12-Ilya-sutskever-and-the-conviction-in-intelligence.markdown

   </iframe>
 </div>

+Imagine being in the year 2012.
+The world of computer vision believed that neural networks were an academic dead end.
+But one young researcher, driven by a **profound conviction** and the intuition that the human brain was the existence proof that neural circuits can solve anything, decided to bet everything.

 ---

 That man was **Ilya Sutskever**.
 Alongside Alex Krizhevsky and Geoffrey Hinton, he published the *AlexNet* paper, the Big Bang that started the current Deep Learning revolution.